21msb/PythonProject/README.md

  Install Python: Ensure you have Python installed on your computer.
 - step 2:
  Install Streamlit: Install the Streamlit library, which is required to run the website.
-Open your terminal or command prompt and run the following command 'make sure you are in the path of your project':
+Open your terminal or command prompt and run the following command 'make sure you are in the path of your project': \n
      **pip install streamlit**
 - step 3:
  Save the Code.